 - Thickness: 1.5mm – 6mm

-Gravity Picks are a ’boutique’ pick company specializing in manufacturing custom handmade plectrums in the US.
+Gravity Picks (Reverb.com) is a ’boutique’ pick company specializing in manufacturing custom handmade plectrums in the US.

 Each individual pick is laser cut, shaped, and hand filed for the perfect plectrum for comfort, speed, and performance.